 What are some the possible functions of cryptocurrency?

 Being ‘digital money’, there are pro’s and cons to each cryptocurrency.
-Bitcoin is the first and most famous coin, but it’s also the highest priced one.
+Bitcoin is the first and most famous coin, mostly because it was the first one.
 A downside to Bitcoin is the limited amount of transactions per minute it can register compared to newer coins like Litecoin or Ethereum; so when you transfer money via Bitcoin, there’s a good chance the waiting period is longer than it would’ve been had you transferred another currency.
+The upside of bitcoin however are ecurity and decentralisation.
 Another function is privacy: the coin Monero offers full anonymity for its users, making it interesting for those who value financial privacy the most.

 The actual breadth in functions and possibilities, lie within the technology behind cryptocurrencies.
 To read more about this, skip ahead to ‘blockchain’.